 Fortunately, you can optimize the health of these cells by following a healthful diet s.
 Here are 5 nutrition tips for a healthy cervix.

 1. Vitamins for a Healthy Cervix

-A healthful diet rich in these antioxidant vitamins can help maintain a healthy cervix.
+A healthy diet rich in these antioxidant vitamins can help maintain a healthy cervix.

 One ounce of sunflower seeds, almonds and hazelnuts, and two tablespoons peanut butter top the list of foods rich in vitamin E. Research shows that this antioxidant vitamin may help maintain a healthy cervix.
 In a Brazilian study, tocopherols found in dietary vitamin E food sources were found to have a beneficial effect on cervical health.

-Any discussion of antioxidant vitamins would not be complete without mentioning vitamin C. Citrus fruits, red and green peppers, strawberries and kiwi are a few of the many fruits and vegetables that are rich in this vitamin.
-Aim to eat the recommended 5-9 servings of fruits and vegetables daily, to be well on your way to get the C you need.
+Any discussion of antioxidant vitamins would not be complete without mentioning vitamin C. Citrus fruits, red and green peppers, strawberries and kiwi are a few of the many fruits and vegetables rich in this vitamin.
+Aim to eat the recommended 5-9 servings of fruits and vegetables daily to be well on your way to getting the C you need.

 Studies show that folate and Vitamin B12 may help support healthy cervical cells due to their role in DNA repair and synthesis.
 Spinach, fortified cereals, enriched pasta, and asparagus are at the top of the list of foods that supply folate.

 Vitamin B12 is abundant in animal products and also fortified foods such as cereals.
 Good sources include fish, beef, and dairy products.